zopencommunity/meta/README.md

 The `buildenv` file _must_ set the following environment variables:
 - `ZOPEN_TYPE`: one of _TARBALL_ or _GIT_ indicating where the source should be pulled from (a source tarball or git repository)
 - `ZOPEN_URL`: the URL where the source should be pulled from, including the `package.git` or `package-V.R.M.tar.gz` extension
 - `ZOPEN_DEPS`: a space-separated list of all software dependencies this package has.
+These packages will automatically be downloaded if they are not present in your $HOME/zopen/prod or $HOME/zopen/boot directories.

 To help guage the build quality of the port, a `zopen_check_results()` function needs to be provided inside the buildenv.
 This function should process the test results and emit a report of the failures, total number of tests, and expected number of failures to stdout as in the following format: